doctrine/dbal/UPGRADE.md

 Similarly to the drivers based on `pdo_pgsql` and `pdo_sqlsrv`, `OCI8Statement::execute()` and `MySQLiStatement::execute()` do not longer ignore redundant parameters.

-## BC BREAK: `Doctrine\DBAL\Types\Type::getDefaultLength()` removed

-The `Doctrine\DBAL\Types\Type::getDefaultLength()` method has been removed as it served no purpose.

-## BC BREAK: `Doctrine\DBAL\Types\Type::__toString()` removed

-Relying on string representation was discouraged and has been removed.

 ## BC BREAK: The `NULL` value of `$offset` in LIMIT queries is not allowed

 The `NULL` value of the `$offset` argument in `AbstractPlatform::(do)?ModifyLimitQuery()` methods is no longer allowed.
 The absence of the offset should be indicated with a `0` which is now the default value.

-## BC BREAK: Removed support for DB-generated UUIDs

-The support for DB-generated UUIDs was removed as non-portable.
-Please generate UUIDs on the application side (e.g. using [ramsey/uuid](https://packagist.org/packages/ramsey/uuid)).

-## BC BREAK: Removed Doctrine\DBAL\Version

-The Doctrine\DBAL\Version class is no longer available: please refrain from checking the DBAL version at runtime.

 ## BC BREAK: Changes to handling binary fields